-• Our approach to assessing educational attainment has included discussion and moderation.
+- Our approach to assessing educational attainment has included discussion and moderation.
 St Mary's & St Benedict's is a part of the WRIST cluster and we have used this to strengthen our collegiate approach and give us strength in moderation.
-This has also included analysing data from termly assessments in Reading and Writing, unit quizzes in Science, History and Geography, moderation of writing across school, termly book looks, discussions of progress and attitude towards learning in termly Pupil Progress Meetings with the Head Teacher, and Key Stage Leads, and discussions involving response to intervention with TAs, teachers and Key stage Leads.

-• Teachers have monitored and reported on progress using the school itrack system.

-• Attendance and punctuality have been monitored.

-• Discussions surrounding pupil well-being between school staff and involvement of the school Caritas school social worker continue to be a priority, and the effect on pupil attitude towards learning will continue to be monitored, as they have been over the past year.

-• Teachers will continue to implement specific programmes given to individuals and groups including Language, Numeracy and Reading skills and to monitor progress adjusting programmes as needed, in conjunction with the Senior Leadership Team, through termly Pupil Progress Meetings.
+This has also included analysing data from termly assessments in Reading and Writing, unit quizzes in Science, moderation of writing across school, termly book looks, discussions of progress and attitude towards learning in termly Pupil Progress Meetings with the Head Teacher, and Key Stage Leads, and discussions involving response to intervention with TAs, teachers and Key Stage Leads. - Teachers have monitored and reported on progress using the school iTrack system. - Attendance and punctuality have been monitored and a specific SLT attendance lead has been identified. - Discussions surrounding pupil well-being between school staff and involvement of the school's FSW continue to be a priority, and the effect on pupil attitude towards learning will continue to be monitored, as they have been over the past year. - Teachers will continue to implement specific programmes given to individuals and groups including Language, Numeracy and Reading skills and to monitor progress adjusting programmes as needed, in conjunction with the Senior Leadership Team, through termly Pupil Progress Meetings.